grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (### late dinner; some more speculation as the reason behind their pursuers)

 Half an hour later, Gregory's voice came over the PA saying food was ready.
-Captain Percy suggested Bastian and Cassandra should eat first, but Cassandra preferred to stay at sonar.
+Percy suggested Bastian and Cassandra should eat first, but Cassandra preferred to stay at sonar.
 Bastian offered to bring a bowl of food up to her and sit at the sub controls while he ate.
 He was back from the galley in a matter of minutes with heaping bowls of steaming food for Cassandra and himself.

 Percy held Bastian's bowl of food while he climbed the ladder to the control room.
 She realized how hungry she was as the smell wafted up to her nostrils.